-- The district shall maintain and annually publish a schedule of extracurricular pay rates for coaching, advising, and similar assignments. - Employees shall be informed of applicable rates in advance of assignment. - Any extra duty not listed in the schedule shall be compensated at the employee's hourly rate.
+- The district shall maintain and annually publish a schedule of extracurricular pay rates for coaching, advising, and similar assignments ([see Extra Duty List below](#)). - Employees shall be informed of applicable rates in advance of assignment. - Any extra duty not listed in the schedule shall be compensated at the employee's hourly rate.